PeARSearch/PeARS-fruit-fly/common-crawl-processor/pipeline/README.md

 In order to run the pipeline, you will have needed to go through the steps presents in the common-crawl-processor folder so that all the necessary models and dictionaries are saved into your repository.

 This step requires some manual work because you will need to choose the thresholds and the topics you want to exclude.
 You can replace our example in the topics_threshold.txt file and add your own according to your analysis.
 On the first columns there are the indexes of the topics returned from the model and on the second column the corresponding probability threshold.
 You can find the indexes and topics from your model in the topics_lda.txt file.
-The output of the code below is a .json file with a dictionary per line, each dictionary contains the keys 'doc', 'title', 'url' and 'lang' of each document kept in the preprocessing.
+The output of the code below is a json file with a dictionary per line, each dictionary contains the keys 'doc', 'title', 'url' and 'lang' of each document kept in the preprocessing.
+The files are named 'kept_n.json' and are located in the newly created folder 'corpus'.
+If you set keep_discarded to True, the discarded documents are saved as well in a separate json file named 'discarded_n.json'.

 For that, run:

-    python3 filter_documents.py --folder=processed_wet --pathmodel=model_lda --pathdataset=gensim_lda
+    python3 filter_documents.py --folder=processed_wet --pathmodel=model_lda --pathdataset=gensim_lda --keep_discarded=True

 You can process as many documents as you like (or as many locations as you have) until you reach a corpus size that suits you, just hit Ctrl+C when you want to stop the code.